Colorado College: Requirements

 Students must satisfactorily complete 32 credits to graduate in addition to specifying a major of study and fulfilling those requirements.
 The college offers a unique alternative for students who wish to design their own major.
 However, standardized cross-cutting requirements still apply, though these criteria are fairly broad compared to those at comparable colleges.

 Student life

 The college's motto is the Latin phrase Scientia et Disciplina, translated as "Learning through Hard Work" or "Acquiring Knowledge and Living It".
+Tuition for the 2026-2027 academic year is $75,702.
 The median family income of Colorado College students is $277,500, the highest of any college or university in the United States, with 54% of students coming from the top 5% highest-earning families and 10.5% from the bottom 60%.

 Extracurriculars

 The small campus of 2,000 students boasts more than one hundred clubs and student groups, ranging from professional groups, interests clubs, and social groups.
 Among them are intramural sports groups, which have a strong presence on campus.
 There are intramural teams, ranging from broomball to ultimate frisbee.